Mentoring opportunities with ICAS

 ICAS offers three mentoring programmes that are designed to work with all ages and stages of life.

 ICAS Career Mentoring is the only global, virtual career mentoring programme, for professional accountancy associations in the world.
 It creates global career conversations for CAs by CAs and presents a unique opportunity to help shape the careers of other members.

 Mentoring is a vital activity for all stages of your career, so with that in mind we have removed all associated costs for members to ensure everyone can receive fair access to this progressive programme.
-Over 1000 members are accessing the programme, and 600 have signed up; a quarter of ICAS mentors are based internationally.
+Over 1300 members are accessing the programme, and over 750 are signed up; a quarter of ICAS mentors are based internationally.

 The programme has been structured to complement and enhance your organisation’s existing mentoring initiatives and uniquely offers mentees the choice to engage with the most appropriate mentor available, from the industry of their choice.
 It’s helpful to speak to someone who doesn’t know you and can offer a fresh perspective on your career as they see it.

 This scheme offers individuals the unique opportunity to build a professional relationship with an inspirational and enthusiastic CA who is passionate about supporting academically-talented young people to enter into a career in accountancy or finance.

 The ICAS Foundation supports young people from disadvantaged communities who wish to go to university to study accountancy or a finance related degree.
 The foundation’s aim is to help students overcome particular financial barriers that would otherwise deter them from entering university.